chainspimp/Aura/README.md

 ## 🎮 Usage

 ### Talking to AURA
-- **Voice:** Click the microphone button (or press your configured hotkey) and speak.
+- **Voice:** Click the microphone button and speak.
 AURA stops listening when you go silent.
 - **Text:** Type in the input box and press Enter or the send button.
+- **Telegram:** Message your bot from your phone — same capabilities, remote access.

 ### Voice Commands & Trigger Phrases